octocloudlabs/supercharge-docs/docs/start/welcome.md

 id: welcome
 ---

-## What's ahead in this Workshop
+## Welcome

 This workshop is divided into three sections.
-1. Manage Codespaces
+1. Creating and managing Codespaces
-2. See how LinkedIn Learning uses Codespaces
+2. Explore how LinkedIn Learning uses Codespaces in video training
 3. Customize Codespaces for your team

 ## Manage Codespaces